mecid/mecid.github.io/_posts/2019-01-23-maintaining-state-in-view-controllers.md

 }
 ```

-Here we have *StatePresentable* protocol which extends from Activity and Error Presentable protocols.
+Here we have *StatePresentable* protocol which extends from *ActivityPresentable* and *ErrorPresentable* protocols.
 We described these two protocols in the previous [post](/2019/01/17/using-protocols-as-composable-extensions/).
 *StatePresentable* protocol has associated type Data, which we use as generic constraint for *State* enum, to make it usable for any type of data.
 We also added the default implementation for render method which handles state changes.

 Here is the usage example of *StatePresentable* protocol.